djpotts21/Learn2Swim/README.md

 - Keith's Bio was written by [Easy-Peasy.AI](https://easy-peasy.ai/) also known as ChatGPT the statement was sent "write a short personal bio for a swimming instructor called keith"
 - Samanthas's Bio was written by [Easy-Peasy.AI](https://easy-peasy.ai/) also known as ChatGPT the statement was sent "write a short personal bio for a swimming instructor called samantha she is a keen dancer"
 - Johan's Bio was written by [Easy-Peasy.AI](https://easy-peasy.ai/) also known as ChatGPT the statement was sent "write a short personal bio for a swimming instructor called johan he looks a bit like Eminem"

-### Fonts

-- Poppins font provided by [Google Fonts](https://fonts.google.com/specimen/Poppins) which is used in the headings.
-  - Linked in the header of each html using Google provided code to link and preconnect.
-- Roboto font provided by [Google Fonts](https://fonts.google.com/specimen/Roboto) which is used in the content.
-  - Linked in the header of each html using Google provided code to link and preconnect.

 ## Bugs & Fixes